REU (Research Experience for Undergraduates) for U.S Underrepresented Minority Students

 Please consult OTS if you have any questions about this

-The NSF-OTS REU program is open to undergraduates who are U.S. citizens or permanent residents enrolled at accredited U.S. institutions.
-Graduating seniors (May or August 2016) and students from R-1 research universities are not eligible.
+The NSF-OTS REU program is open to undergraduates who are (1) U.S. citizens or permanent residents enrolled at accredited U.S. institutions (2) members of underrepresented minority groups (African-American, Hispanic, Native American, and/or Pacific Islanders).
+Graduating seniors (May or August 2017) and students from R-1 research universities are not eligible.

-The LSAMP REU program is open to undergraduates who are (1) U.S. citizens or permanent residents (2) members of underrepresented minority groups (African-American, Hispanic, and/or Native American) and (3) enrolled in an LSAMP program.
+The NSF-LSAMP REU program is open to undergraduates who are (1) U.S. citizens or permanent residents (2) members of underrepresented minority groups (African-American, Hispanic, Native American, and/or Pacific Islanders) and (3) enrolled in an LSAMP program.
 Graduating seniors (May or August 2016) are not eligible.
 To determine if your institution is an LSAMP member, check this website:

 Health and Safety